aplowman/first-principles-zr-grain-boundaries/README.md

 TODO:
   - Add section describing the `parameters/` folder.
+  - Add meaning of `-ghost` in structure codes.

 This repository demonstrates the supporting Python code and input/output data files for the following manuscripts:

-1. Zr GB properties...
+1. First Principles Analysis of Zirconium Grain Boundaries
-2. Effect of defects in Zr GBs...
+2. Embrittlement of Zirconium Grain Boundaries

 The easiest way to explore both the code and data is to use Binder, by clicking the link above.